Get your digital card immediately

 Euro coins with different designs on one side for each country: Photo copyright of the European Central Bank

 The currency is the Euro (denoted as €, Euro, or Eur, for short) and the subunit is cents.
 In French, it is pronounced "oo-ro" and "san-team", and in Dutch "yoo-ro" and "sent."
-1 Euro is 100 cents, approx. JPY163 (as of December 6, 2024).
+1 Euro is 100 cents, approx. JPY172 (as of July 22, 2025).
 The back of the originally designed coins show King Philip.

 Banknotes are available in €200, €100, €50, €20, €10, and €5 (currently issued banknotes).